- Open Access

 Pre-pregnancy weight was used as recommended by other studies on gestational weight gain [13–15].
 BMI was calculated by using the standard formula of person’s weight in kilograms divided by the square of his height in meters (kg/m2).
 The women were categorized into four categories with respect to their BMI as per the standard of institute of Medicine as underweight (BMI < 18.5 kg/m2), normal (BMI ≥18.5 and < 25 kg/m2), overweight (BMI ≥25 and <30 kg/m2), and obese (BMI ≥30 kg/m2).
 Gestational age was recorded by last menstrual period and verified by ultrasound as a routine practice within the institution.
 Total weight gain was calculated by subtracting the pre-pregnancy weight from the last measured weight before delivery and ‘optimal’ ranges were categorized according to 2009 IOM guidelines: underweight 12.5–18 kg, normal weight 11.5–16 kg, overweight 7–11.5 kg, and obese 5–9 kg, respectively .
 Fetal growth was estimated at birth, noting birth weight, length, and head circumference.
 The effect of gestational weight gain on adverse fetal growth were compared as per guidelines from the institute of Medicine , while controlling for BMI, parity, delivery mode, maternal age, educational level, and working status.
 To determine the association of adverse pregnancy outcome with pre-pregnancy BMI and gestational weight gain according to the IOM recommendations chi-square test and student t test were used at 0.05 level of significance.
 Statistical analyses were carried out using Statistical Package for Social Sciences (SPSS) version 19 (IBM, Armonk, NY).

-Anthropometrical and clinical characteristics of the study population are shown in Table 1.
+Anthropometrical and clinical features of the study population are shown in Table 1.

 This cohort study is characterized by advanced educational levels, good socio-economic status, occupation, and low and late fertility.
 Women were 33.0 ± 4.7 years old, 56.2 % were nulliparous, most completed high school (52.0 %) or graduated from university (33.5 %), and 82.2 % were employed, and 9 (7.8) 49 (6.1) were unemployed.
 Smoking behaviour was present in 3.6 %.
 Only 3 neonates, 1 offspring of a normal weight woman and 2 of overweight women, respectively, were NICU admitted (1 GBS sepsis, 1 labiopalatoschisis, and 1 intestinal malrotation).